Jason-Whitmore/SimpleCppNeuralNetwork/README.md

 `saveNetwork(filename)`

 Both of these functions read/save to a simple text file with contains the parameter index then the value for each line.
 This means that you could manually edit weights through a text file if you desire.

+### Editing network through code

+I've made the code in defiance of OOP rules, meaning that everything in the network is public for client programs to use.
+This is really useful if you want to make modifications.
+For example, if you wanted to edit weights directly, you only need to access the correct vector:

+`connections[index]->weight = 0`

+That's it.
+If you have a different objective function in mind than MSE, you can easily rewrite the training and loss functions, or just edit the weights directly.

+## Conclusion

+This neural network library has served me as an extremely important step and tool for me to explore deep learning.
+I hope that the simplicity will help beginners understand how these strange models work like they helped me in the past.
+Likewise, I think this library will be useful to more experienced hobbyists who are looking for something simpler and lighter than the more popular libraries.
+Please feel free to make any changes to suit your project - I certainly have made a quite a few changes for my other projects, myself.